 They have evolved from an average pace to a super-human rhythm that appears to work for them but leaves their colleagues, employees, and family blown into the roadside ditch from her considerable momentum.
 Unfortunately, business leaders rarely notice the effects of this entrepreneurial behavior until it’s too late.

 As a culture, we admire energetic, high-impact, larger-than-life leaders.
-We respect and admire the leaders that are more than we can be.
-But we also secretly wait for the fiery accident like a NASCAR fan, a burnout we all know is coming.
+We respect and admire leaders who are more than we can be.
+But we also secretly wait for the fiery accident like NASCAR fans, a burnout we all know is coming.
 Unfortunately, most of us fall victim to this one entrepreneurial behavior at some point in our careers.

 Moving too fast is one of those entrepreneurial tendencies that develops over time and becomes an addiction.
 While you convince yourself that high-speed action is good for productivity, your team is likely struggling to catch up.
 This seemingly harmless entrepreneurial behavior ends up costing you in the end.

-When you’re constantly asking, “What’s next?” you fail to pay close attention to what’s at present.
-This results in ineffective listening, careless mistakes, and a lack of understanding regarding your organization’s obstacles.
+When you constantly ask, “What’s next?”
+You fail to pay close attention to the present.
+This results in ineffective listening, careless mistakes, and a lack of understanding of your organization’s obstacles.

 Furthermore, being “too busy” creates a barrier between yourself and your employees.
 They yearn for a chance to seek your counsel and advice.
 They hope to understand better what they are supposed to do to fulfill your plan for a few moments.
 If you don’t have time for them, they won’t be motivated to do their best work for you.